 Attorney Representing East Bay Motorcycle Accident Victims

 California is one of the best places to ride a motorcycle, whether you ride to commute or for pleasure.
 But as every rider knows, negligent drivers can pose significant danger to motorcyclists.
-Oakland motorcycle accident lawyer Stephen M. Fuerch has more than 35 years of experience helping injured people from Fremont, Walnut Creek, and throughout the East Bay.
+Pleasanton motorcycle accident lawyer Stephen M. Fuerch has more than 35 years of experience helping injured people from Fremont, Walnut Creek, and throughout the East Bay.
 If you have been injured in a motorcycle accident caused by a negligent driver, you may seek compensation for your injuries.

 Motorcyclists Face Greater Dangers

 The freedom motorcyclists enjoy comes with inherent risks.
 In 2011, almost 11,000 motorcyclists were injured in accidents in California, according to the California Highway Patrol.
 That same year 460 people were injured or killed in motorcycle accidents in Alameda County alone.
 According to the National Highway Traffic Safety Administration, motorcyclists are 28 times more likely to die in an accident than drivers or passengers of other vehicles.

 A rider injured in a motorcycle accident can file a lawsuit that alleges negligence on the part of the person responsible for the accident.
 To prevail in such a case, the plaintiff must prove: